zilliztech/zdoc/docs/byoc/faqs/faq-collection.md

 ### Is there any limit to the number of fields I can add in a collection?{#is-there-any-limit-to-the-number-of-fields-i-can-add-in-a-collection}

 Yes.
 You can have a maximum of 64 fields in 1 collection.

-### Can I migrate data from a serverless cluster to a dedicated cluster?{#can-i-migrate-data-from-a-serverless-cluster-to-a-dedicated-cluster}

-Yes.
-Zilliz Cloud supports migrating data from a serverless cluster to a dedicated cluster.
-For more information about how to migrate data, please refer to [Migrate Between Clusters](./migrate-beween-clusters).